cjohansson/emacs-ssh-deploy/README.md

 You can remove the `add-to-list` line if you installed via `MELPA` repository.

 * Now when you save a file somewhere under the directory `/Users/username/Web/MySite/`, the script will launch and deploy the file with the remote server.
-* If you press `C-c C-z x` and the current buffer is a file, you will launch a `ediff` session showing differences between local file and remote file using `tramp`, or if current buffer is a directory it will show differences with remote directory using `ztree-diff` using `tramp`.
+* If you press `C-c C-z x` and the current buffer is a file, you will launch a `ediff` session showing differences between local file and remote file via `tramp`, or if current buffer is a directory it will show differences with remote directory using `ztree-diff` via `tramp`.
 * If you press `C-c C-z u` you will upload local file or directory to remote host.
 * If you press `C-c C-z d` you will download the current file or directory from remote host and then reload current buffer.
-* If you press `C-c C-z t` you will open a terminal with remote host.
+* If you press `C-c C-z t` you will open a terminal with remote host via `tramp-term`.
 * If you press `C-c C-z b` you will browse current directory on remote host in `dired-mode`.

+The local path and local root is evaluated based on it's *truename* so if you use different symbolic local paths it shouldn't affect the deployment procedure.

 The above configuration uses the plugin `use-package` which I highly recommend.

-## TODO
-* Add notification for remote changes of files

 ## Read more
 * <https://www.emacswiki.org/emacs/DirectoryVariables>